 Does your URL have an “s” after the “http”?
 If not, you are running an unsecured site.
 While this may not seem like a big deal, if you are asking for potential customers to submit personal information like an email or phone number, they will know that their information is unsecured.
 In addition, Google Ranking Factors will rank your site lower if it lacks security.

 Hammersmith Support Can Help

 Feeling a little overwhelmed by what needs to be updated on your website?
 We’re here to help.
-Contact us to talk through your business and website goals and we’ll help make it a reality.
+Schedule your complimentary 30-minute consultation to talk through your business and website goals and we’ll help make it a reality.